MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_02_Lab2_Ex6_Validate_Alerts_And_Attacks.md

-# Learning Path 2 - Lab 2 - Exercise 6 - Validate alert nofications and simulated attacks
+# Learning Path 2 - Lab 2 - Exercise 6 - Validate alert nofications

 This lab included two exercises in which you configured Microsoft 365 to create alert notifications (Exercises 4 and 5).
 Both exercises generated an email notification, which have to be validated to ensure the alerts and simulated attacks are working properly.